What is Game Music Initiative, Inc (GMI)?

 Does this mean I can deduct donations on my taxes?

 If you’re a citizen of the United States, charitable donations to Game Music Initiative can be deducted on your annual income taxes, just like any 501c3 charitable organization.
+Our tax ID, aka EIN, is 81-4140676.
 Check your tax forms or consult an accountant if you’re fuzzy on the specifics!